 PhotoBend plugins collection

 A collection of specialized plugins for ImageJ providing tracking of a needle-like crystal shape changing during photobending process.
 Photobending is a phenomenon of crystal deformation caused by non-uniform crystal structure transformation due to photochemical reaction.
-Bending of crystals caused by light irradiation is only one of various types of mechanical response observed in chemically transforming solid substances (see the review by Naumov et al., 2015).
+Bending of crystals caused by light irradiation is only one of various types of mechanical response observed in chemically transforming solid substances (see the review by Naumov et al., 2015 and an example of the bending process quantification in ref. ).

 There are two plugins in the collection providing two methods of crystal bending measurement: Bending_Crystal_Track and Laser_Spot_Track4.
 Both use the template matching technique based on OpenCV library to track the movement of specific targets in the series of time lapse images organized in the virtual stack.
-Direct usage of movies opened as image stacks is not supported currently (movies can be transformed in the image sequences with tools like ffmpeg).
+Direct usage of movies opened as image stacks is not supported currently (movies can be transformed in the image sequences with tools like ffmpeg.
+UPDATE! - movies can be used directly with the Bending_Crystal_Track plugin!
+Laser_Spot_Track4 stil requires a series of images).
 Timeline of the registered process is based on exif timestamps in the images or on the constant time step if the metadata are not available.

 There is an ability to monitor a folder for additional images appearing in the time lapse series thus allowing live process registration.
 The plugins work with 8/16/32-bit greyscale or 24-bit RGB images.
 The matching mode can be chosen from the intensity-based or color-based for the RGB format (the later is useful for images having weak intensity contrast but possessing sufficient color gradients).
 Subpixel registration is available using local quadratic approximation of the matching measure.